temando/gitlab-ci-variables-cli/README.md

 Run the following command from the directory that contains the properties file, where:

+- `gitlab-token` is your Gitlab personal access token
+- `gitlab-project-url` is your project url on gitlab, e.g. https://gitlab.com/gitlab-org/gitlab-ce

 ```sh
 $ setAllVars --token <gitlab-token> --url <gitlab-project-url>
 ```